Nate-Wilkins/react-discord-presence/docs/README.template.md

 ### Display

+- Update `webpack.config` to use `style-loader` and `css-loader` to inline css content in JS.
+  This worked for your other game engine project should work for this too unless bundling is different.
 - Update `memberSince` to use `(developerId / 4194304 + 1420070400000) / 1000`.
 - Modify Twemoji to use `ErrorImage` when the emoji image errors.
 - Modify loading images to use `ErrorImage` when the badge image errors.